abe-101/abe-101/README.md

 - 🌱 I’m currently learning C and python
 - 📖 I'm studying K.N.King's book on C and ThinkPython2
 - 👬 I’m looking to collaborate on a project written in C or python
-- 📫 How to reach me: shoot me an email abe at habet.dev
+- 📫 How to reach me: Shoot me an email: abe at habet.dev

 <!--